I Belong to You (Whitney Houston song): Accolades

-At the 1993 Grammy Awards, the midtempo song gave Houston a nomination for Best Female R&B Vocal Performance, losing out to Chaka Khan's The Woman I Am.
-In their list of forty best Whitney Houston songs, BET ranked it 39th, comparing it to R&B group Loose Ends' mid-1980s work.
+At the 35th Annual Grammy Awards in 1993, the song earned Houston a nomination for the Grammy Award for Best Female R&B Vocal Performance, eventually losing out to Chaka Khan's The Woman I Am album.
+In their list of forty best Whitney Houston songs, BET ranked it 39th place, comparing it to R&B group Loose Ends' mid-1980s work.